 - Common understanding of the importance of incident response.

-- Various business units aware of their role in the incident management program.
+- Various business units becoming aware of their roles in the incident management program.

 - Formalized documentation.